 1.4 Different properties can be measured to assess the effect of environmental factors on thermal insulation.
 This test method requires that thermal resistance be determined based upon an average for three specimens measured after completing the test.
 Secondary elements of this test method include visual observations such as cracking, delamination or other surface defects, as well as the change in moisture content after each of the two stages of exposure prescribed by the test method.

 1.5 Characterization of the tested material is an essential element of this test method.
 Material properties used for characterization will include either compressive resistance or tensile strength values.
-The compressive resistance or tensile strength is measured on two sets of specimens, one set conditioned as defined in 1.2 and a set of reference test specimens taken from the same material batch and stored in the laboratory for the whole test period.
+The compressive resistance/tensile strength is measured on two sets of specimens, one set conditioned as defined in 1.2 and a set of reference test specimens taken from the same material batch and stored in the laboratory for the whole test period.
 For comparison, an average value is determined for each of the two sets of specimens.

-1.6 The values stated in SI units are to be regarded as the standard.
-The values given in parentheses are for information only.
+1.6 The values stated in SI units are to be regarded as standard, but the results may also be reported in inch-pound (I-P) units.
+In this standard I-P units are given in parentheses for information only and may be approximate.